Kolibri User Guide¶

 Kolibri can serve high quality education content from several publicly available content channels, collections of educational resources (exercises, videos, audio or document files) and associated metadata, prepared and organized for their use in Kolibri.
 It works in conjunction with Kolibri Studio, the curriculum tool used to organize content and build custom content channels, aligned to the local curricula, or according to specific learning needs.

-Read how to monitor activity and track the progress of your learners on whole topics and exercises, all the way to single answers to particular questions.
-Create and manage different learner groups, assign lessons, administer exams and view reports.
+Read how to monitor activity and track the progress of your learners all the way to single answers to particular questions.
+Create and manage different learner groups, assign lessons, administer quizzes and view reports.

 Begin by reading how to install and start Kolibri server on the supported platforms, and configure other devices in the local network to access its content.
 Proceed on how to import content channels, create and manage users and classes.
 Configure the settings for your facility, and assign or edit permissions for other users.
 Learn how to work with Kolibri from the command line, troubleshoot network issues, and ask for support on our Community Forums.